dakkar/sharkey-stuff/sharkey-features.md

 * admins can disable achievements
 * admins can refresh remote user details
 * admins can set a default emoji for likes/reactions
+* the PWA icon matches the instance icon